mayahq/g-index-benchmark/README.md

 ## Guided Tour
 Following are the instructions to reproduce the results in the paper.<br>
-1. create a new conda/virtual environment
+1. create a new conda environment or a virtual environment.
 2. install project requirements with
    ```bash
           pip install -r requirements.txt